The classification of term structure shapes in the two-factor Vasicek model -- a total positivity approach: Proof of the main result

 which leaves the shapes \inverse{}, \humped{} as potentially attainable shapes.
 In the scale-separated case we obtain

 which, in addition, leaves \dihu{} and \HDH{} as potentially attainable. \end{itemize} Applying the same procedure to all other cases produces the lists given in the theorem, in the case of forward curves.
-The scale-critical case can be treated like the scale-proximal case.
-For yield curves, we apply Theorem~\ref{thm:sise_m} to $m$ in the same manner.
+The scale-critical case can be treated like the scale-proximal case if $\rho \ge 0$, and like the scale-separated case if $\rho < 0$.
+For yield curves, we apply Theorem~\ref{thm:sise_m} to $\partial_x Y$ in the same manner.
 Despite the weaker constraint $\subseteq$ instead of $\tail$, it turns out (after iterating through all cases) that the same lists of shapes are obtained. \end{proof}